-Has it really been 22 years?
-Each year, I share my memories of 9/11 and the days that followed to commemorate my friends, colleagues, workers and union members at 32BJ.
+Each year, I share my memories of 9/11 and the days that followed to commemorate my friends, colleagues, workers and union members.
 I first published this blog in 2017 the first year on my Road2Reinvention, and I edit it each year as appropriate.
 I appreciate you reading it, again.
 In memoriam to the workers who died that day and the workers who survived.

-22 years ago, on an beautiful September Tuesday morning in Washington, D.C.
-I rose from the McPherson Square Metro to walk the three blocks to my office at the Service Employees International Union (SEIU) office at L Street NW.
+Oh September 11, 2001, I rose from the McPherson Square Metro to walk three blocks to my office at the Service Employees International Union (SEIU) office at L Street NW.

 It was an exceptionally beautiful morning; no humidity and the air was clean, and sky was a crisp clear blue.
-There was an announcement in the subway, which was garbled, like all the announcements in the Metro.
+There was an announcement in the subway, which as always was garbled and incomprehensible, like all the announcements in the Metro.
 All I heard was “blah, blah, blah…Pentagon”.
 As I walked toward my office, I realized there was an unusual amount of traffic congestion, horns honking, and people streaming out of office buildings.
-Usually at 9:00 a.m. people were going into offices, not running out.
+Usually at that time in the morning people were going into offices, not running out.

 Washington, D.C. was in complete panic, and I learned as soon as I got to my office the subway was now closed and the city was evacuating.
 A colleague offered me a ride home.
 She was going to Maryland and I was going to Capitol Hill.
 We sat in traffic for an hour traveling only a few blocks.
 Because she was trying desperately try to get home to her family in Maryland, I got out and walked home across the city to Capitol Hill.
 I am certain I got home before she did.